 A FSC that was in existence on September 30, 2000, and at all times thereafter may elect to be treated as a domestic corporation if substantially all of its gross receipts are foreign trading gross receipts.
 A FSC that elects to be treated as a domestic corporation ceases to be a FSC for any tax year for which the election applies (and for any subsequent tax year).

 The election is made by checking the box on line 3 of Form 8873.
 An electing corporation files Form 1120, U.S. Corporation Income Tax Return.
 Once made, the election applies to the tax year for which it is made and remains in effect for all subsequent years unless the election is revoked or terminated.
 If the election is revoked or terminated, the corporation would be a foreign corporation that files Form 1120-F, U.S. Income Tax Return of a Foreign Corporation.
 Furthermore, the foreign corporation would not be eligible to reelect to be treated as a domestic corporation for 5 tax years beginning with the first tax year for which the original election is not in effect as a result of the revocation or termination.

 Effect of election.

 For purposes of section 367, a foreign corporation that has elected to be a domestic corporation is generally treated as transferring, as of the first day of the first tax year to which the election applies, all of its assets to a domestic corporation in an exchange under section 354.

 No corporation may elect to be a FSC or a small FSC (defined below) after September 30, 2000.

-If a FSC has no foreign trade income (see definition under Tax Treatment of a FSC on page 2) for any 5 consecutive tax years beginning after December 31, 2001, the FSC will no longer be treated as a FSC for any tax year beginning after that 5-year period.
+If a FSC has no foreign trade income (see definition under Tax Treatment of a FSC, later) for any 5 consecutive tax years beginning after December 31, 2001, the FSC will no longer be treated as a FSC for any tax year beginning after that 5-year period.

 Under section 922(a), a FSC is defined as a corporation that has met all of the following rules: